abcdec/MinFFS/README.md

 Using MinGW, build Boost libraries.
 The following is the step by step instruction.

   - Download Boost source zip https://www.boost.org/.
 Pre-built binaries are not for MinGW, you will need to download source and build for MinGW.
-    - The download package is like boost_1.57.0.zip found at http://sourceforge.net/projects/boost/files/boost/1.57.0.
-Note that the size of distribution package is relatively large (for example, boost-1.57.0.zip is 110.5MB) so download might take some time.
+    - The download package is like boost_1_58_0.zip found at http://sourceforge.net/projects/boost/files/boost/1.58.0.
+Note that the size of distribution package is relatively large (for example, boost-1_58_0.zip is 123.1 MB) so download might take some time.
   - Create a tempoary build directory and unpack ZIP.
-This README assumes the temporary build directory as D:\Builds and unpacked sources are under D:\Builds\boost_1_57_0.
+This README assumes the temporary build directory as D:\Builds and unpacked sources are under D:\Builds\boost_1_58_0.
 Intallation target directory will be C:\Boost by default.
 (If changed, please substitue all "C:\Boost" in this README with absolute path of your actual installation directory.
 It is strongly suggested to install Boost in a directory without white space in the path name string. e.g. avoid installing under "C:\Program Files".)
     - Expanding zip package also takes quite long time.
 Please be patient.
   - If not done yet, set up environment variable PATH to include MinGW binary path (C:\MinGW\bin)
 ```